nico-bertoli/nico-bertoli.github.io/_posts/2024-06-01-MazeGenerator.md

 • Maze size can be customized

-• Generation can occur trough three algorithms: Randomized DFS, Kruskal's alg, Wilson's alg.
+• Generation can occur through  three algorithms: Randomized DFS, Kruskal's alg, Wilson's alg.

 • Turning on "Live generation" you can see the algorithms in action

-• Turning off "Live generation" you can generate larger mazes at higer speed
+• Turning off "Live generation" you can generate larger mazes at higher  speed